pmean/build-website/text/07/BadControlGroups.md

 In order to get CME credit, I need to specify three objectives.
 Here they are:

-Â In this talk, you will learn how to:
+ In this talk, you will learn how to:

 -   recognize the importance of a good control group in research studies,